vendia/blog/pages/industry-financial-services.md

           House all siloed product data in a single, unified view that streamlines insurance sales and improves customer experience.
         wrapTheColumnInACard: false
     intro:
-      title: Why financial services and technology leaders trust Vendia Share
+      title: Why leaders trust Vendia Share
       text: >-
         ### Drive operational efficiency and generate new revenue streams

-        With Vendia Share, financial services firms can access and share the data they need to take real-time action with speed, agility, ingenuity, and confidence.
+        With Vendia Share, financial services firms can access and share the data they need to take real-time action with agility, ingenuity, and confidence.
     maxColumns: "3"
   - type: MediaWithTextTwoColumns
     mediaPosition: right